-- Control design: Documenting and assessing the design and implementation of the investment valuation processes and controls: - Control observation: Attendance at the interim and yearend Audit Committee meetings where we assessed the effectiveness of the Audit Committee's challenge and approval of the unlisted valuations. - Historical comparisons: Assessment of investment realisations in the period, comparing actual sales proceeds to prior year end valuations to understand the reasons for significant variances and determine whether they are indicative of bias or error in the company's approach to valuations: - Methodology choice: In the context of observed industry best practice and the provisions of the International Private Equity and Venture Capital Valuation Guidelines, we challenged the appropriateness of the valuation basis selected; - Our valuations experience: Challenging the investment manager on key judgements affecting investee company valuations, such as discount factors and the choice of benchmark for earnings multiples.
+- Historic comparisons: Assessment of investment realisations in the period, comparing actual sales proceeds to prior year end valuations to understand the reasons for significant variances and determine whether they are indicative of bias or error in the company's approach to valuations; - Methodology choice: In the context of observed industry best practice and the provisions of the International Private Equity and Venture Capital Valuation Guidelines, we challenged the appropriateness of the valuation basis selected; - Our valuation experience: Challenge the investment manager on key judgements affecting investee company valuations, such as discount factors and the choice of benchmark earnings multiples.
 We compared key underlying financial data inputs to external sources, investee company audited accounts and management information as applicable.
 We challenged the assumptions around sustainability of earnings based on the plans of the investee companies and whether these are achievable.
-Our work included consideration of events which occurred subsequent to the year end up until the date of this audit report;. - Assessing transparency: Consideration of the appropriateness, in accordance with relevant accounting standards, of the disclosures in respect of unquoted investments and the effect of changing one or more inputs to reasonably possible alternative valuation assumptions.
+Our work included consideration of events which occurred subsequent to the year end until the date of this audit report; - Assessing transparency: Consideration of the appropriateness, in accordance with relevant accounting standards, of the disclosures in respect of unquoted investments and the effect of changing one or more inputs to reasonably possible alternative valuation assumptions.

-Our results: We found the Company's valuation of unquoted investments to be acceptable (2016: acceptable).
+Our results: We found the Company's valuation of unquoted investments to be acceptable (2017: acceptable).

-Our application of materiality and an overview of the scope of our audit
+3. Our application of materiality and an overview of the scope of our audit

-Materiality for the financial statements as a whole was set at $\mathfrak{L}1.01$ m (2016: $\mathfrak{L}1.05$ m), determined with reference to a benchmark of total assets, of which it represents 1% (2016: 1%).
+Materiality for the financial statements as a whole was set at $\mathfrak{L}0.87m$ (2017: $\mathfrak{L}1.01m$ ), determined with reference to a benchmark of total assets, of which it represents 1% (2017: 1%).

-We agreed to report to the Audit Committee any corrected and uncorrected identified misstatements exceeding £50,600 (2016: £51,900), in addition to other identified misstatements that warranted reporting on qualitative grounds.
+We agreed to report to the Audit Committee any corrected or uncorrected identified misstatements exceeding \$243,000\$ (2017: \$50,600), in addition to other identified misstatements that warranted reporting on qualitative grounds.

-Our audit of the company was undertaken to the materiality level specified above and was performed at the investment manager's offices in Edinburgh.
+Our audit of the Company was undertaken to the materiality level specified above and was all performed at the investment manager's offices in Edinburgh.